aiforged/docs/docs/sdk/dotNET/quickstart.md

 !!! tip "Unified access"
     No cloud-provider keys or regional setup required.
 AIForged is a unified access layer—your AIForged account + API key is all you need.

+!!! tip "Preferred classifier for new projects"
+    If your first automation flow needs document classification, create an **LLM Classifier** service in AIForged Studio and point `AIFORGED_SERVICE_ID` at it.
+The LLM Classifier is the preferred classification service type for new projects.

 ---

 ## Set environment variables (recommended)